NJ Motorcycle Crash Injury Attorney

-Jerry Friedman, Esq. is a New Jersey motorcycle accident attorney that fights for injured motorcycle riders and their families after serious accidents and injuries.
-Jerry rides motorcycles himself – a 1987 Heritage Softail Custom – and he knows how scary it can be to be involved in a motorcycle accident.
-Jerry will fight to get you and your family compensation for medical expenses, lost wages, pain and suffering, and other damages related to your motorcycle accident.
+Jerry Friedman, Esq. is an NJ motorcycle crash injury attorney that fights for injured motorcycle riders and their families after serious accidents and injuries.
+Jerry rides motorcycles himself – a 1987 Heritage Softail Custom – and he knows how scary it can be to be involved in a motorcycle crash.
+Jerry will fight to get you and your family compensation for medical expenses, lost wages, pain and suffering, and other damages related to your motorcycle crash.
 For a free legal consultation on your case, call us today at 1-800-LAW-4-HOGS.

 Most motorcycle accidents occur when other drivers don’t see the motorcyclist.
 This often means that they were driving negligently by failing to keep a proper lookout, failing to check their blind spots before changing lanes, or failing to signal when they make turns or other moves on the road to warn other drivers.
 In many of these cases, it is impossible for the motorcyclist to react quickly enough to avoid the crash, and the fault falls squarely on the other driver.